stuartdd/WIO-Terminal-SevenSegDisp/README.md

 ## Example
 SevenSegDisp.ino is an example of how it is used.

-At the top of the file ther is a
+At the top of the file there is a
 ```C++
 //#define TEST_SMALL__ X
 ```